 Pros and cons of Rocket Mortgage

 - Instant verification.
 Find out how much you might qualify for in minutes.
 Get a quote minutes after you apply online.

 - Fully online process.
 Unlike other loans, Rocket Mortgage’s convenient application, verification, documentation and funding take place online.

 - No prepayment fees.
 You can pay your loan off early without prepayment fees or penalties.

 - Fast turnaround.
 Rocket Mortgage suggests that most of its borrowers close their loan within a week of having their application approved.

 - Application deposit.
 You’ll need to put down a deposit to apply, and the deposit goes towards closing costs if you seal the deal on your new Rocket Mortgage home loan.

 - Not all loan types are available.
-You can’t get a construction loan or mobile home mortgage through Rocket Mortgage.
+You can’t get a USDA-backed loan, a construction loan or a mobile home mortgage through Rocket Mortgage.

 Case study: Gabrielle's experience

 I worked with a mortgage broker to buy my first home, and he found that Rocket Mortgage through Quicken Loans offered the lowest interest rate and best terms for my situation.
 Because I was a freelancer, my tax and employment documents were a bit more confusing than the average borrower.
 So, had I not worked with a broker, I would have had a tough time understanding the submission process.